loliGothicK/mitama-cpp-result/docs/docs/thiserror/thiserror.md

 # thiserror 101

 **thiserror** is a library that makes it easy to write domain-specific error types.
-We can embed the reason for the error directly into the type using a macro (we plan to deprecate macros in the future using C++20).
+We can embed the reason for the error directly into the type.

 For example, if you want to write `data_store_error`, you can write the following: